Brown-County-FIRST-Robotics/1716-2023-robot/docs/Command_Based.md

 }

 void RobotContainer::ConfigureButtonBindings() {
-    // Configure your button bindings to commands here JoystickButton(&controller, XboxController::Button::kA).WhenHeld(CommandName{&subsystemName}); //declare a joystick button using the enumerator of the a button of `controller` (remember the &), then call `.WhenHeld()`, a binding that schedules the command when you hit the button and cancels it when you release it, `.WhenHeld()` takes a command, which takes subsytem pointers according to its constructor, the subsytems should be declared in the header already
+    // bind your button triggers to commands here controller.A().WhileTrue(CommandName(&subsystemName).ToPtr()); //declare a gamepad button trigger by calling the method named for the button you want on the controller, then call a binding on that, such as `WhileTrue()`, which schedules the command when you hit the button and deschedules it when you release it.
+The binding takes a `CommandPtr`, which you can make by declaring a command (which takes a subsytem instance with an "&" as the parameter), then calling `ToPtr()` or a decorator on it.

-    JoystickButton(&controller, XboxController::Button::kB)
-        .WhenActive(CommandName{&subsytemName})
+    controller.B()
+        .OnTrue(CommandName(&subsytemName).ToPtr())
-        .WhileHeld(CommandName2{&subsystemName}); //bindings return the original button, so they can be chained together
+        .WhileTrue(Command2Name(&subsystemName).ToPtr()); //bindings return the original trigger, so bindings can be chained together

-    (JoystickButton(&controller, XboxController::Button::kX)
-        || JoystickButton(&controller, XboxController::Button::kY))
-        .WhileActiveOnce(CommandName{&subsystemName}); //trigger composition, if either is pressed, CommandName will be scheduled (must use WhileActiveOnce() rather than whenHeld() because composition returns a trigger, not a button)
+    (controller.X() || controller.Y()).WhileFalse(CommandName(&subsystemName).ToPtr()); //trigger composition, if neither are pressed, the command `CommandName` will be scheduled
 }
 ```